 Lethbridge ends Phase 1 snow routes

-Lethbridge ended the implementation of its Phase 1 snow routes Thursday at noon.
+Lethbridge is ending its Phase 1 snow routes Wednesday at 5 p.m., allowing a resumption of on-street parking.

-The city announced the routes are no longer active and that motorists can resume on-street parking.
+Phase 1 snow routes were put in place Monday at noon, in order to facilitate plowing after heavy snow overnight on Nov.
+6.

+Phase 1 snow routes are identified with a blue snowflake tab on the upper side of snow route parking signs.

-Phase 1 was implemented Wednesday at noon as heavy snowfall hit Lethbridge.
-The city can designate a snow route any time snow creates unsafe driving conditions, which are determined by city transportation operations.
+Snow routes can be activated any time snow creates unsafe driving conditions, as determined by the city's transportation operations.

-To learn more, or to sign up for notifications, view maps or provide feedback, visit Get Involved Lethbridge: Snow Control or call 311.
+To receive notifications, view maps or provide feedback, go to Get Involved Lethbridge: Snow Control or call 311.

 -